 You want your blog to attract traffic and readers.
-The best way to achieve this is to make sure your site is full of quality content.
+The best way is to do your first SEO content audit.

-But over time, individual pages on your website or older articles might perform poorly.
-It could be because of out of date content, articles that are too short or posts that were poorly written.
+Over time, individual pages on your website or older articles might perform poorly.
+It could be because of out-of-date content, articles that are too short, or poorly written posts.

 You need to find these pages to improve them, merge with another page, redirect or delete them.

-The only way to do this is for you to perform your first website content audit.
+The only way to do this is for you to perform a website content audit.

 What is an SEO content audit?

-A search engine optimization (SEO) content audit is a process where you analyze all your published pieces of content on your site or blog.
+A search engine optimization (SEO) content audit is a process to analyze all your published pieces of content on your site or blog.

-You want to find both good and poor content performance so you can improve the overall quality of blog posts and pages on your site.
+You want to find both good and poor content performance to improve the overall quality of blog posts and pages on your site.

 The aim is to maximize your organic traffic by improving the quality of your articles.